Queries are one of the most powerful features Kapiche has to offer. With queries, you can find almost anything you want to see from your data.

 If your data set includes date ranges, you can also run queries with specific date filters, such as “Show me results of the passengers who flew prior to Nov 6 2019”:

 Using Data Visualizations to Add to a Query

-Some data visualizations can be used to quickly add new lines to your query.
+You'll also find a variety of data visualizations throughout your query page which can be used to quickly add new lines to your query: